 The literature on the topic is clear: effective school leadership has significant impact on students’ academic performance.
 A key dimension of school leadership involves utilizing student data to drive effective decision making at all levels of the school.

 Let us be your helping hand in your journey as a school leader.
 At Your Agora, we built an online platform that makes the lives of ESL teachers and school leaders easier.
-With a collaborated library of teaching material, user-friendly tools for scheduling, and automatic scheduling, Your Agora is there to make your language school more efficient and proactive in student achievement.
+With a collaborated library of teaching material, user-friendly tools, and automatic scheduling, Your Agora is there to make your language school more efficient and proactive in student achievement.
 With thorough research and a team of teachers from all over the world, we created a software that will advance you toward your goals!